tom-byrn/Block-2-Project/README.md

 # Calculator Project README

 ## Project Overview
-Welcome to the Calculator Project!
+Welcome to our Calculator Project!
 This application is a versatile calculator that supports a wide range of functionalities, from basic arithmetic operations to advanced mathematical computations. ✨

 ### Features
 The calculator supports the following operations: